tamarin-prover/tamarin-prover/src/002_installation.md

 You can now run Tamarin from the command line by typing `tamarin-prover`.
 Continue as described in Section [Running Tamarin](#sec:running-tamarin) to run Tamarin for the first time.
-(Warning: the current stable version of Tamarin v1.0.0 does not realise that Maude v2.7.1 is more than sufficient; it will currently give you a warning when you run `tamarin-prover test` but it is safe to ignore this.)
+(Warning: the previous stable version of Tamarin (v1.0.0) does not realise that Maude v2.7.1 is more than sufficient; it will currently give you a warning when you run `tamarin-prover test` but it is safe to ignore this.)